Algebraic and logistic investigations on free lattices: Logistic application and complete lattices.

-Nevertheless\deutsch{trotzdem}, the proof of existence for the free count\-ably com\-plete boolean lattice over any preordered set and the proof of consistency for the classical calculus are so alike that, to avoid repetitions, we only sketch here the proof of existence.
-All details may be extracted from the proof of consistency undertaken in part~II (\S\S5--8).
+Nevertheless\deutsch{trotzdem}, the proof of existence for the free count\-ably com\-plete boolean lattice over any preordered set and the proof of freedom from contradiction for the classical calculus are so alike that, to avoid repetitions, we only sketch here the proof of existence.
+All details may be extracted from the proof of freedom from contradiction undertaken in part~II (\S\S5--8).

 \begin{thm} If \(M\)~is a bounded preordered set and \(a_1,\dotsc,a_{\pv{n}{m}}\rel b_1,\dotsc,b_n\) a relation that satisfies the conditions \begin{linedisplay} $1$.&$a\rel b\equ a\lt b$& \end{linedisplay} and \(2\).--\(4\).\ of theorem~\(5\), then there is a count\-ably com\-plete boolean lattice~\(V\) over~\(M\) for which holds that for elements \(a_1,\dots,a_m,b_1,\dots,b_n\in M\)